 Interest Only Lifetime Mortgage Santander Over 70 Rates

 Interest-only lifetime mortgage rates for individuals over 70 are pivotal when exploring equity release options.
-Typically, these rates are higher than those for standard mortgages due to the increased risk associated with lending to older borrowers and the nature of the product.
+Typically, these rates are higher than those for standard mortgages due to the increased risk associated with lending to older borrowers and the product’s nature.

 For people over 70, who are often retired, this mortgage allows them to release equity from their home while maintaining the obligation to pay only the interest each month rather than the capital.